Wajih-Sid/Data-Science-Project/README.md

-## API Server
+## API

-The API server for this project is based on Django, following are the steps to start it.
+The APIs for this project are located in the folder apiserver/HRProject.py

 - Goto directory apiserver
 - Run ```python manage.py runserver```